The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/levelling-guide.md

 ---
-title: Levelling Guide
+title: Leveling Guide
 ---
-# A guide for Bards that aren’t level 80 yet
+# A Guide For Bards That Aren’t Level 80 Yet

 While the main Balance guide is focused on level 80 gameplay, I thought it’d be nice to have something people can follow as they level.